 A multi-destination or multi-stop air ticket is a trip that includes 3 or more flights to 2 or more world zones, regardless of which oceans you cross.
 See the map below for an example.

-When you tell your friends about your trip call it whatever you like.
+When you tell your friends about your trip, call it whatever you like.
 Travel is vital.
-Crossing the oceans in order is optional.
+Crossing the oceans is optional.